Collection Development Policy

 Collection Development Statement

-The Greenfield Public Library will provide, without bias, free access to library materials in a variety of formats.
+The Greenfield Public Library will provide, without bias, free access to library materials in a variety of formats, equally serving people of all ages, incomes, ethnicities, genders, or physical abilities while responding to our community’s varied interests.
 The library will develop and maintain a collection of quality materials designed to meet the informational, educational, and recreational needs of the community.
 Collection development decisions will be limited only by the constraints of physical space and financial resources.

 Responsibility for Selection